petersaj/neuropixels_trajectory_explorer/README.md

 Any issues/bugs/suggestions, please open a github issue by clicking on the 'Issues' tab above and pressing the green 'New issue' button.

 ## Requirements, setup, starting
-- Download the Allen CCF mouse atlas (all files at http://data.cortexlab.net/allenCCF/)
+- Mouse: download the Allen CCF mouse atlas (all files at http://data.cortexlab.net/allenCCF/) (note on where these files came from: they are a re-formatted version of [the original atlas](http://download.alleninstitute.org/informatics-archive/current-release/mouse_ccf/annotation/ccf_2017/), which has been [processed with this script](https://github.com/cortex-lab/allenCCF/blob/master/setup_utils.m))

-(note on where these files came from: they are a re-formatted version of [the original atlas](http://download.alleninstitute.org/informatics-archive/current-release/mouse_ccf/annotation/ccf_2017/), which has been [processed with this script](https://github.com/cortex-lab/allenCCF/blob/master/setup_utils.m))
+- Rat: download the Waxholm rat atlas and unzip (https://www.nitrc.org/projects/whs-sd-atlas/)

 - Download/clone this repository